 The Company's subsidiaries Stingray Pressure Pumping and Muskie were party to a pressure pumping contract and a sand supply contract, respectively, with Gulfport Energy Corporation ("Gulfport").
 On November 13, 2020, Gulfport filed petitions for voluntary relief under chapter 11 of the Bankruptcy Code.
-See Notes 3 and 19 for additional information.
-Following is a roll forward of the allowance for doubtful accounts specifically related to Gulfport (in thousands):
+See Notes 3 and 20 for additional information.
+Following is a roll forward of the allowance for expected credit losses specifically related to Gulfport (in thousands):